-Meets Tuesday mornings at 10:00 a.m. in the lobby of the Kennedy Center, 440 E. Squantum St. All are welcome.
+Meets Mondays at 9:30 a.m. in the lobby of the Kennedy Center, 440 E. Squantum St. All are welcome.

 The Localhikes website provides information on local hiking opportunities near metropolitan areas in Massachusetts (and other states).
 You can find the perfect trail by selecting your metro area below to browse the available hikes, or by using the search feature to find the trails closest to your home or office.

 Find info about Massachusetts beaches, pools, trails, and more, plus programs and events like nature walks.

 Links to walking, hiking and bicycling trails in Massachusetts.